 - H2 Blockers: These help to decrease acid production.

 - Antacids: These counteract the acid in the stomach with alkaline chemicals.

-- Prokinetics: These help in quick emptying of stomach.
+- Prokinetics: These help in quick emptying of the stomach.

-- Erythromycin: This antibiotic also helps in emptying stomach.
+- Erythromycin: This antibiotic also helps in emptying the stomach.

 In conclusion, these are some of the most common GERD symptoms.
 Usual treatments for GERD involves over-the-counter medication such as antacids, proton pump inhibitors and H-2 receptor blockers.

 To know more about GERD symptoms and prevention, keep visiting BYJU’S website or download BYJU’S app.